Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

-Let's break down the prop bets available for Smart, using stats and trends to make good predictions.
+In this article we will break down Smart's prop bets, using stats to help you make good picks.

 Marcus Smart Prop Bets vs. the 76ers